Rexogamer/rexbot/SECURITY.md

 You can report vulnerabilities in the following ways:

--   Preferrably, ou can message me on Revolt - I'm `Rexogamer`.
+-   Preferably, you can message me on Revolt - I'm `Rexogamer`.
 -   You can also send an email to `beartechtalks@gmail.com` - make sure the subject is something like `RexBot Vulnerability Report`.

 I should usually be able to get back to you within 3 days.
 I'll let you know if I've accepted or declined the report.